 An Earned Value graph will be used to track the project and should be updated regularly with the tasks progress.
 It will be available at the documents repository and should be updated at the end of the week (the earlier it is updated, the better) by the team members who contributed to the week tasks.
 The tasks should be updated by inserting the number of effort hours spent in that task in the respective week column.
 If the tasks is finished, an ‘X’ should be placed in the next week column.

 The critical deviation value for this project is considered to be a negative Schedule Variation of 20% of the Planned Value.
-Another value to be considered is an Schedule Performance Index under 80%.
+Another value to be considered is a Schedule Performance Index under 80%.

 Quality Plan